Grid homology for singular links in lens space and a resolution cube: Resolution cube

 The resolution cube of $g$ is the union $\bigcup_{I:C(g)\to \{0,1\}} g_I$.
 Using this, we form a relatively bi-graded R module $V(g)=\bigoplus_{I} V(g_I)$, where

-\begin{thm} Let $g$ be a special grid diagram for some possibly singular link L in $L(p,q)$.
+\begin{thm} (\cite[Theorem 4.4]{MR2574747}) Let $g$ be a special grid diagram for some possibly singular link $L$ in $L(p,q)$.
 Assume at each crossing, $g$ looks like the standard picture in \text{Figure \ref{fig:standard picture at each crossing}}.
-Then there is a spectral sequence converging to $HFK^-(g)$ whose $E_1$ term is $V(g)$ with the differential $d_1$ induced by zip and unzip homomorphism. \end{thm}
+Then there is a spectral sequence converging to $HFK^-(g)$ whose $E_1$ term is $V(g)$ with the differential $d_1$ induced by the zip and unzip homomorphisms. \end{thm}

-The proof of this theorem follows from the discussion in Section 4 of \cite{MR2574747}.
-There are two important observations: \begin{enumerate} \item their existing proof relies only on the well-behaved diagram and chain complexes but not on the background manifold; \item as they mentioned in Section 6, when using a special grid diagram, all higher homotopies vanish.
+The proof of this theorem follows from the discussion in \cite[Section 4]{MR2574747}.
+There are two important observations: \begin{enumerate} \item Their existing proof relies only on the well-behaved diagram and chain complexes but not on the background manifold; \item As they mentioned in Section 6, when using a special grid diagram, all higher homotopies vanish.
 This has been seen during the proof of \text{Lemma \ref{composition to U multiplication}}: Our $\Phi_A$ and $\Phi_B$ compose directly to multiplication by $-u^{(c)}$, with no need of the map $\Phi_{AB}$ in their terminology.
 This will also simplify higher differentials dramatically. \end{enumerate}